DallanQ/lotr_journeys_in_middle_earth/Manual.md

 To resolve the darkness step, each hero in darkness suffers an amount of fear indicated by the app.
 Suffering fear is described on page 12.

-> Image showing hero in zones with darkness icon on map tiles
+> Image showing both Gimli and Legolas on a map tile suffering the amount of fear indicated by the app during the darkness phase

 *Both Gimli and Legolas suffer the amount of fear indicated by the app during the darkness phase because they are in spaces with a printed darkness icon.*